Somerville College Boat Club

 Somerville College Boat Club (SCBC) is the rowing club of Somerville College, Oxford.
-The club was formed in 1921 as one of the first women's clubs on the Isis, however was unable to compete in bumps until 1969.
+The club was formed in 1921 as one of the first women's clubs on the Isis.
 The women's team has won the title Head of the River eight times in Summer Eights and five times in Torpids, more than any other women's rowing team from the University of Oxford.

-Due to fears that it might harm their reproductive abilities, women's rowing clubs were banned until 1921.
+SCBC shares the University College Boathouse with University College, St Peter's College and Wolfson College.
+The building is owned by University College and won a Royal Institute of British Architects prize and has enjoyed a very favourable reception in the architectural world.

+History

+The club was formed as a women's only club because Somerville College was a women's only college at the time.
+Women's rowing clubs were banned until 1921 and the club was unable to compete in bumps until 1969, due to fears that it might harm their reproductive abilities.
 A member of the club was first permitted to take part in Summer Eights in 1927, following the rejection of an earlier request in 1922.

-Now there are 7 women's divisions in Summer Eights and racing in the top divisions is as competitive as the men's.
-However, when women were first given their own division, only 12 colleges competed - Somerville, as an all women's college, was one of them.
-Within four years the W1 were Head of the River.
+In 1976 women were first given their own division which saw 12 colleges compete including SBC.
+Four years later in 1980 the W1 were Head of the River for the first time after defeating St Hugh's College Boat Club.

-Somerville College Boat Club shares the University College Boathouse with University College, St Peter's College and Wolfson College.
-The building is owned by University College and won a Royal Institute of British Architects prize and has enjoyed a very favourable reception in the architectural world.
+The college began admitting men in 1994 and in 1997 the first men's representative rowed in The Boat Race.

+As of 2026, there were 4 women's and three men's boats entered to race in Summer Eights.
+In Summer Eights the first boats for women and men are in divisions 2 and 3 respectively.
+In Torpids the first boat for the women is in the middle of division 2 and the men's first boat is at the top of division 3.
+Somerville were also the most successful college boat club in 2026 with an average of 3.4 bumps per crew.